saramagliacane/saramagliacane.github.io/content/publication/magliacane-2018-domain/index.md

 title: Domain Adaptation by Using Causal Inference to Predict Invariant Conditional Distributions
 subtitle: ''
 summary: 'We show that can use labelled data in source domains and unlabelled data in the target domain to identify features that are robust to the specific shift that happens in the target dataset.
-While we use ideas from causality, we do not need to recover the causal graph (which in this case is not identifiable) to find these sets of features. '
+While we use ideas from causality, we do not need to recover the causal graph (which in this case is not identifiable) to find these sets of features.'
 authors:
 - admin
 - Thijs van Ommen